calugo/calugo.github.io/content/posts/Python in the browser - Evolving networks/index.md

 The parameters \\( \lambda\\) and \\(d_i\\) correspond to the efficiency at which the resources transfer from a prey to its predator, and the natural death rates.

-The only remaining quantities required to complete this model are the specification of the predation rates \\(g_{kl}(t) \\) between species \\( k \\) and \\( l \\).
-However, the goal here is more ambitious, we want to know, how does and ecosystem is formed in the first place, and how does <b>natural selection</b> drives the system to a mature configuration, in which the system (1) operates.
+To complete such a model we need to specify the predation rates \\(g_{kl}(t) \\) between species \\( k \\) and \\( l \\).
+However, the goal here is more ambitious, we want to know, how does an ecosystem is formed in the first place!
+As well as how does <b>natural selection</b> drives the system to robust and stable configurations, in which the system \\( (1) \\) operates.

 To do so, we might, first consider a starting ecosystem consisting of a single species and establish the criteria for species evolution, and how to determine if two species posses a predator/prey relationship.
 </div>

 ### Species features and mutations.